gizemguleli/RR_Project-Housing-Price-Dynamics-in-King-Cunty-WA/README.md

 ## Conclusion

-Overall, through the use of advanced visualization techniques, this project aims to deliver valuable insights into the factors influencing house sales in King County, Washington.
-The blend of exploratory data analysis with visual representations will pave the way towards a comprehensive understanding of housing market dynamics within the region.
+Overall, through advanced visualization techniques, this project aims to deliver valuable insights into the factors influencing house sales in King County, Washington.
+The blend of exploratory data analysis with visual representations will pave the way toward a comprehensive understanding of regional housing market dynamics.
-Resources

-The tools and resources utilized for this project include:

-    R Studio and its associated libraries like ggplot2, plotly, caret.
-    Kaggle dataset (provided under CC0: Public Domain).
-    Access to computational resources for model development.